Here’s a rundown of the most popular festivals, events and holidays in the Portuguese capital, organised by month.

 Meia Maratona de Lisboa

 Lisbon’s Half Marathon is a great opportunity to walk across 25 de Abril bridge over the River Tejo, and admire the grandeur of Lisbon’s cityscape.
 The Meia Maratona finishes in front of Jerónimos Monastery, declared a Unesco World Heritage Site.

-Indie Lisboa is an independent 11-day film festival that offers documentaries, shorts and experimental film exhibitions (both Portuguese and foreign) of all genres.
+Indie Lisboa is an independent 11-day film festival that offers documentaries, shorts and experimental film exhibitions (both Portuguese and international) of all genres.
 A parallel events programme includes talks, debates and special activities with filmmakers, programmers, distributors, critics and other film professionals.

 Peixe em Lisboa

 Dias da Música

 Music Days is a 3-day non-stop music festival, held at Centro Cultural de Belém (CCB) during the spring.
 The programme includes jazz, opera and classic music concerts, workshops and activities for all ages.

 Rock in Rio Lisboa

 Rock In Rio is a biannual festival that takes place at Parque da Bela Vista on the eastern part of the city.
 It’s a mega event featuring national and international renowned bands.
 The precinct includes an amusement park and food stalls.
 Animation is provided by street art performers.

 June is a month of celebration in Lisbon with several events happening at the same time.
-Street parties, theatre performances, and open air music concerts are held on several stages throughout Lisbon.
+Street parties, theatre performances, and open air music concerts are held on several stages across Lisbon.

 The main festivity areas are the historic neighbourhoods of Alfama, Castelo, Bica and Bairro Alto, with daily street parties (known as arraiais) taking place throughout the month.
 But the big night happens on 12 June with the Feast of St Anthony, which includes a festival of sardines and a parade down Avenida da Liberdade.